 - Before they make their final choices, encourage students to contact the support services team at their chosen universities or colleges to check they can accommodate their support needs.
 Read our guide to speaking to support services on ucas.com.

 - Encourage students to share their condition or impairment on their UCAS application, making sure they know this information is not used to make an admissions decision, but to start the process of putting support in place for their arrival.
+More information about what happens to this information after a student sends their application can be found on the disabled students page.
 Clarify that they do not have to use the support if they don’t want to – they are in control – but it is good to have it in place ready just in case their circumstances change.

-- The student must make the final decision about to share on their application but if they are hesitant, direct them to this guide from Disability Rights UK to help them make up their mind.
+- The student must make the final decision about what to share on their application, but if they are hesitant direct them to this guide from Disability Rights UK to help them make up their mind.

 - With the student’s permission, use the reference to explain any mitigating circumstances or challenges they’ve faced, to help the university or college consider their achievements in context.